GlobalFishingWatch/pyseas/README.md

     conda install -c conda-forge cartopy geopandas numpy matplotlib pandas \
-                     jupyter jupytext scikit-image cmocean gdal netcdf4 pandas-gbq pip install -e .
+                     jupyter jupytext scikit-image cmocean gdal netcdf4 pandas-gbq

+Then `cd` to the directory that PySeas was cloned into, typically `pyseas` and run:

+    pip install -e .

+This install PySeas into whatever Conda environment is active at the time it is run.
+We use the `-e` option so that EEZ data and logo data can be easily installed afterwards as described below.

 ### Installing EEZ data